-• Continues to review and secure additional funding for restaurant and small business assistance grants.

-- Announced that 76 city businesses have been awarded as part of the Second Round of the "Prime the Pump" grant program \$500,000 funding total over 110 applications submitted - First round of Prime the Pump awarded 30 grants to city restaurants \$225,000 funding total - Between the two programs, the city has now awarded over \$725,000 in grants to Springfield businesses - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
+- Continues to review and secure additional funding for restaurant and small business assistance grants. - o Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
 Act - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements.